Caterer

 They should enjoy:

 This chart shows which job skills are currently in highest demand for this occupational group.
-It was created using this occupation's 100 most recent Alberta job postings, collected between Jan 03, 2021 and Jan 21, 2021.
+It was created using this occupation's 380 most recent Alberta job postings, collected between Sep 12, 2024 and Oct 11, 2024.

 Review these skills to learn:

-Address customers' complaints or concerns | 98 |
+Tasks: Address customers' complaints or concerns | 356 |

 ---|---|

-Plan, organize, direct, control and evaluate daily operations | 98 |
+Tasks: Plan, organize, direct, control and evaluate daily operations | 267 |

-Determine type of services to be offered and implement operational procedures | 76 |
+Tasks: Determine type of services to be offered and implement operational procedures | 267 |

-Conduct performance reviews | 68 |
+Tasks: Conduct performance reviews | 220 |

-Organize and maintain inventory | 64 |
+Tasks: Organize and maintain inventory | 203 |

-Provide customer service | 57 |
+Tasks: Provide customer service | 188 |

 Caterers need training and experience related to food preparation or food service.
 For example, they must be knowledgeable about food safety, liquor codes and fire regulations.
-Self-employed caterers also need business management knowledge and skills related to planning, accounting, marketing, staffing and administration.
+Self-employed caterers also need business management knowledge, and skills related to planning, accounting, marketing, staffing and administration.

 All staff involved in the sale and service of liquor in licensed premises (for example, owners, managers and supervisors, retailers, bartenders and servers, greeters and hosts, and security staff) must have ProServe Liquor Staff Training.
-This training is a provincial government training program designed to ensure liquor service and sales activities are conducted with integrity and in a socially responsible manner.
+This is a provincial government training program designed to ensure liquor service and sales activities are conducted with integrity and in a socially responsible manner.
 ProServe is available online, as a self-directed program of home study using a video and a manual, or by seminar.

 In Alberta, food safety courses are offered by: